-BM 112
+BM 112 Business Organization and Management

-topics such as managerial functions; globalization and its effect on the business environment; ethical behavior; business ownership forms; organizational structures; human resource management; marketing; fundamentals of financial decision-making; and topics of current interest in the field.
+This course is a rigorous overview of business management principles, functions, and challenges.
+Students explore topics such as managerial functions; globalization and its effect on the business environment; ethical behavior; business ownership forms; organizational structures; human resource management; marketing; fundamentals of financial decision-making; and topics of current interest in the field.
 Prerequisite(s): None.